tressitian/510/README.md

 ### Week 3 Updates (Current)
 - ✅ Established the basic Flutter application framework
 - ✅ Implemented bottom navigation with four main screens
-- ✅ Created data models for clothing items and outfits
-- ✅ Developed service classes for wardrobe and outfit management
-- ✅ Built reusable UI components for displaying clothing items and outfits
 - ✅ Successfully tested the app on iOS device

 ### To-Do